On thermalization of two-level quantum systems: Appendix B

-To find the thermalizing Hamiltonian, we first need to find the values of the parameters that match our particular case.
-For this, we compare the affine transformation for the quantum optical case in equations (\ref{M1}) and (\ref{C1}) with the parametrized matrices in equations (\ref{M}) and (\ref{C}) respectively.
-It can be easily seen that there exist, two sets of parameters that will work.
-We will consider just one of them for illustration:
+To find the thermalizing Hamiltonian, we first need to find the values of the parameters that match with our particular case.
+For this, we compare the affine transformation for the quantum optical case in equations (\ref{M1}) with the parametrized matrices in equations (\ref{C}) and (\ref{M}).
+It can be easily seen that there exists a set of parameters as given below:

 where $\eta$ can be arbitrary.
 So finally, we get the mixed state ancilla as the following thermal state,

 Putting the values from equation (\ref{set1}) in the form of unitary given in equation (\ref{ud}), we get the unitary for the thermalization process.
 Note that we now have a time dependent unitary,